javapathfinder/jpf-core/docs/user/Configuring-JPF.md

 Both site.properties and jpf.properties can define or override any key/value pairs they want, but keep in mind that you might end up with different system behavior depending on where you start JPF - avoid configuration force fights by keeping jpf.properties settings disjunct wherever you can.

 Please note that site and project properties have to be consistent, i.e. the module names (e.g. jpf-awt) in site.properties and jpf.properties need to be the same.
-This is also true for the build.xml Ant project names.

 It is perfectly fine to have a jpf.properties in a SUT that only uses JPF for verification.
 You need at least to set up the `classpath` so that JPF knows where to find the SUT classes.